RedMadRobot/state-delegator/README.md

         val strategy: StateChangeStrategy<T> = ShowOnEnterGoneOnExitStrategy()
 ) where T : Enum<T>
 ```
-where `name` is a tag of state; `viewsGroup` is a set of` View`, defining how the screen state will look like; `strategy` - business logic of a state, by default`strategy = ShowOnEnterGoneOnExitStrategy` - strategy that
+where `name` is a tag of state; `viewsGroup` is a set of `View`, defining how a screen state looks like; `strategy` - business logic of a state screen, by default `strategy = ShowOnEnterGoneOnExitStrategy` - strategy that
-changes the `View` visibility following way: if we switched to the state with the`name` tag, new visibility is `View.VISIBLE` to each` View` from `viewsGroup`, if we change the state to another - new visibility is `View.GONE`.
+changes `View` visibility the following way: if we switch to the state with the `name` tag, new visibility is `View.VISIBLE` to each `View` from `viewsGroup`.
+If we change the state to another, new visibility is `View.GONE`.

 You can specify your strategies in `State` with overriding the interface `StateChangeStrategy`: